 - Music Club

 The Keystone Exams are end-of-course assessments designed to assess proficiency in various subjects.
-During the 2016-2017 school year, the following Keystone Exams will be available: Algebra I, Literature and Biology.
-In future years, pending funding, additional Keystone Exams may be administered.
+During the 2017-2018 school year, the following Keystone Exams will be available: Algebra I, Literature and Biology.
+In future years, pending funding, additional Keystone Exams

 Attached you will find some common questions about the Keystone, the cell phone policy, calculator policy, and code of conduct for test takers.
 Please reinforce the importance of following test procedures with your student.

 For more detailed information about the Keystone exams, please visit the Pennsylvania Department of Education’s Standards Aligned System website at www.pdesas.org.